 Objectives

 The objective of the sub-fund is to offer investors, by means of an actively managed portfolio, a long-term capital gain on their investment.
-This objective will be pursued by investing the assets of the sub-fund primarily in shares and other equity securities, that have a geographical focus on Belgium.
+The sub-fund must hold at least 90% of its net assets in equities.